cisco00/Digit_recognition_model/README.md

 # Digit_recognition_model
 A tensorflow model that was build on fastAPI framework to predict a hand written digits or hand-written numbers.
-For instance if you download an image with a particular digit or if the image is blurring and you want to confirm if it is handwritten or it is just a typed figure from a keyboard you can use the predictor to confirm.
+For instance if you download an image that is blurring and you want to confirm if it is a particulare number you can use the api to test.

 IMPORTED LIBRARIES FOR BUILDING MODEL
 1. numpy